YumaYX/rubydemodoc/input/file/read.md

-This Ruby code snippet demonstrates how to read a file using the `File` class in Ruby.
-The method `read` is used to read the contents of the file and return it as a string.
-The argument passed to the `read` method is the path to the file that needs to be read.
-In this example, the file "input/file/filewr.txt" is being read.
+This Ruby code snippet demonstrates reading the entire content of a file named "filewr.txt" located within the "input/file" directory.
+The `File.read()` method is used to read the specified file and return its content as a single string.
+This string can then be processed or used as needed within the program.